mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 2. Copy provided /etc/xdg/autostart/z_login.desktop into your file system /etc/xdg/autostart/.
 This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh)
 3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it
 4. Have a look around inside z_login.sh and note the functions ...
-5. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh<br>
+5. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh
-5. Check all your permissions( 755 is usually good )<br>
+5. Check all your permissions( 755 is usually good )
 6. This is all that is actually required to make the core work.
-However, be sure to remove unnecessary Panel functions as per next section below !<br>
+However, be sure to remove unnecessary Panel functions as per next section below !

 ----------------------------------------------------------------------------------------------------